kilitary/run-runner/README.md

 # run-runner

-This program shows real-time status of autorun programs & services right after user has loggin.
+This program shows real-time status of autorun programs & services right after user has login.

 ![This is an image](https://raw.githubusercontent.com/kilitary/run-runner/master/Resources/screen2.png)